-Martinez, who Phoenix New Times reporter Paul Rubin described as having the “demeanor of an adrenalized boxer,” hammered Scott Falater’s contention that stress at work contributed to his alleged frazzled sleepwalking state on the night of the killing.
+Martinez, who newspaper reporter Paul Rubin described as having the “demeanor of an adrenalized boxer,” hammered Scott Falater’s contention that stress at work contributed to his alleged frazzled sleepwalking state on the night of the killing.

-According to Rubin’s article: “Falater testified that Yarmila was the only person he’d told about his sleep deprivation.
+According to Rubin’s Phoenix New Times article: “Falater testified that Yarmila was the only person he’d told about his sleep deprivation.
 ‘And she can’t come in and testify, can she?’
 Martinez snapped at him.”

 Jurors convicted Scott after eight hours of deliberation.
-“It’s not over yet,” Scott announced as he left the courtroom, the New York Post reported in a story entitled “Wide-Awake Jury Nails ‘Sleepwalking’ Wife Killer.”
+“It’s not over yet,” Scott announced as he left the courtroom, according to a New York Post story entitled “Wide-Awake Jury Nails ‘Sleepwalking’ Wife Killer.”